T-mamah/Lemp-stack/lamp-stack.md

 Start the interactive script by running:

 `$ sudo mysql_secure_installation`

 This will ask if you want to configure the **Validate password plugin**
 >Enabling this feature is something of a judgment call.
-I Answer Y for yes, or anything else to continue without enabling.
+Answer Y for yes, or anything else to continue without enabling.

 Let's check if we are able to login to the MYSQL console:

 `$ sudo mysql -p`

 To exit

 `exit`

 >Notice that you need to provide a password to connect as the root user.
 For increased security, it’s best to have dedicated user accounts with less expansive privileges set up for every database, especially if you plan on having multiple databases hosted on your server.

 Our MySQL server is now installed and secured.
 Next, we will install PHP, the final component in the LEMP stack...Awesome

 ##  Installing PHP